patching...

 So far I’ve had numerous, productive meetings with these stakeholders in my local office and in the Capitol.
 I’ve been pleased with the depth and tenor of these discussions, and I look forward to more.

 While much of the reaction to my efforts has been very positive, some local naysayers seem committed to opposing any version of my bill—apparently without attempting to understand it.
-For example, my bill would not affect the ability of the Beverly Hills Unified School District to challenge one of the routes that the L.A.
+For example, my bill would not affect the ability of the Beverly Hills Unified School District to that the L.A.
 County Metro Board will consider for the Westside Subway Extension.
 In fact, it would only apply to projects for which, unlike the subway, a draft environmental impact report has yet to circulate.
 In addition, even were the bill to change in ways I haven’t yet contemplated, legislation enacted this session doesn’t take effect until at least next January—well after any legal challenge to the subway route most likely would be filed.

 I am eager to continue to receive input on how to move forward, including from Beverly Hills residents and elected leadership.
 But as the bill evolves, I hope that everyone involved makes a good faith effort to understand what’s really at stake.